Posted on Thursday, October 1st, 2020

 I cannot win with my cats.

 In order to climatize them to the absurdly stupid tradition of changing the clocks twice a year, I always move the time in small increments the month prior to the change so it's not a shock to them.
-As you can imagine, the Spring is far, far more difficult because I am serving their meals progressively later.
+As you can imagine, the Fall is far, far more difficult because I am serving their meals progressively later.
 They do not like this.
+I get stared at with evil looks because they want their breakfast when they want their breakfast...

 Usually when the feeder goes off?
 They bolt downstairs to scarf their little mid-day meal.
 But now?
 They just lay there glaring at me like food is the worst thing in the universe... then eventually saunter downstairs to begrudgingly eat.